 “It’s not a sin to be knocked down,” Brashear told the Salt Lake Tribune in 2002.
 “It’s a sin to stay down.”

-Carl Brashear died Tuesday, at age 75.
+Carl Brashear died Tuesday, at age 75 (Broken link, active July 28, 2006).
 Rest in peace, honored soldier, and brave American.